What to expect prior to minimally invasive stabilization surgery

 - Selective nerve root block (SNRB).
 After reviewing your imaging, your physician may require additional testing to determine the exact location of your pain.
 This is done through a selective nerve root block (SNRB) which uses targeted injections of a numbing agent such as lidocaine and a steroidal anti-inflammatory to cut off pain signals that are traveling from a nerve root to the brain.
 This allows for temporary pain relief, which is able to confirm that a particular nerve root is the source of your pain and discomfort.

-- Spine Care Consultant.
-Immediately following your MRI discussion, if you have not been ordered additional tests, you will meet with your Spine Care Consultant to go over a summary of your previous appointments and to discuss the itinerary and guidelines for your upcoming surgery and postoperative care.
+- Patient Empowerment Consultant.
+Immediately following your MRI discussion, if you have not been ordered additional tests, you will meet with your Patient Empowerment Consultant to go over a summary of your previous appointments and to discuss the itinerary and guidelines for your upcoming surgery and postoperative care.
 This is your last appointment before your surgery, so be sure to ask questions and gather all of the answers you need to feel confident about your procedure.

 Throughout your entire patient experience, our caring team will be with you to guide you through what to expect and to help answer any questions you have along the way.
 If you would like more information about the minimally invasive stabilization surgeries we offer, reach out to our team today.
 Through a free MRI review,* we can determine if you are a potential candidate for one of our procedures and help guide you on your journey to wellness.